its-webhosting/umich-oidc-login/umich-oidc-login/README.txt

 = Why do I have to specify all groups on the settings page? =

 Currently, UMich OIDC Login is designed to work with OIDC Identity Providers that restrict the groups for which membership information can be released to websites.
-In addition, only the official names of groups can be used; aliases will not work.
-By entering the allowed groups on the settings page, the group names onlly have to be correct in a single place and access to individual pages/posts can be controlled by selecting group(s) from a dropdown list.
+Only the official names of groups can be used; aliases will not work.
+By entering the allowed groups on the settings page, the group names only have to be correct in a single place and access to individual pages/posts can be controlled by selecting group(s) from a dropdown list.

 = Help!
 OIDC stopped working and now I can't log in to my WordPress dashboard! =